-But probably the most important thing about planning ahead is simply being organized.
 It can be very, I repeat, VERY easy to get lost in all the confusion of the holiday season.
 Being organized will help cut back that confusion and allow you to focus more on the important stuff.

 For us at Flipsnack, we see a pretty big influx of Christmas holiday marketing materials as early as September.
 The earlier you can get your big sales and promotions in front of your customers, the earlier they can anticipate those sales.